 JetBlue Airways has announced the expansion of their popular business class product, jetBlue Mint.
-Mint, found onboard their A321 aircrafts, will added to several new routes including Boston (BOS) to Las Vegas (LAS); Boston (BOS) to Seattle (SEA); and New York (JFK) and Seattle (SEA), all starting in early 2018.
+Mint, found onboard their A321 aircrafts, will be added to several new routes including Boston (BOS) to Las Vegas (LAS); Boston (BOS) to Seattle (SEA); and New York (JFK) and Seattle (SEA), all starting in early 2018.

 Earlier this year, JetBlue already announced plans to launch New York (JFK) to Las Vegas (LAS); New York (JFK) to San Diego (SAN); New York (JFK) to Seattle (SEA); Boston to St. Maarten (SXM) service, so this news builds upon their previous announcement.